malaibao/WebDev-Bootcamp/README.md

 # Description
-YelpCamp is a RESTFUL web application for users to read, create, edit and delete the campgrounds.
+YelpCamp is a RESTFUL web application for users to read, create, edit and delete campgrounds with authentication.
 ## Built with
 * Node.js
 * Express